mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 If you've taken some time to reflect on what you want from social media, hopefully your conclusion is not, "Email and social media are my taskmasters, so I must check in with them every 15 minutes to retrieve my next assignment."
 No, once you decide what you want from those tools and how much time you need to invest to get that benefit, schedule it.

 The first day I tried scheduling my social media time, I felt a desperate craving all day to check Facebook.
-By 7pm, I felt like I'd been fasting all day and was about to eat an entire birthday cake.
-Finally, I opened Facebook, and... nothing.
-After scrolling through my feed for two or three minutes, I couldn't believe how boring it all was.
-I was so used to the habit of checking my feed that I never realized my satisfaction came from the ritual itself rather than anything fascinating about Facebook.
+By evening, I felt like I'd been fasting all day and was waiting to eat an entire birthday cake.
+Finally, 9pm arrived, so I opened Facebook, and... nothing.

+After scrolling through my feed for two or three minutes, I couldn't believe how boring Facebook was.
+I was so used to the habit of checking my feed that I never realized the satisfaction came from the ritual itself rather than anything fascinating about Facebook.

 Once I realized that social media isn't as exciting as it seemed in my head, it became much easier to resist its temptations.
 My current habit is to check social media once per day right after dinner.
 I limit myself to half an hour combined for Reddit, Twitter, and Facebook.